-See the discussion of the regulatory environment in which we operate and the impact on our operations of certain rules and regulations in Item 1 "Business - Regulation" herein for additional information.
+See the discussion of the regulatory environment in which we operate and the impact on our operations of certain rules and regulations in Item 1 "Business - Regulation" in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 for additional information.

 Oppenheimer and many of its affiliates are each subject to various regulatory capital requirements.
-As of March 31, 2020, all of our active regulated domestic and international subsidiaries had net capital in excess of minimum requirements.
-See note 14 of the Notes to Condensed Consolidated Financial Statements in Item 1 for further information on regulatory capital requirements.
+As of March 31, 2021, all of our active regulated domestic and international subsidiaries had net capital in excess of minimum requirements.
+See note 14 to the condensed consolidated financial statements in Item 1 for further information on regulatory capital requirements.